 Can I get life insurance if I take medication for depression?

 If you have indicated that you have suffered from depression, all insurers will ask whether you have had suicidal thoughts.
-Our research shows that Legal and General are more lenient with their underwriting stance in this area.

 Can I get life insurance if I have previously been declined for depression?

 Yes, life insurance is a competitive market with many providers vying for your business and so even if you have been declined for mental illness, anxiety or depression by one company, another insurance company may be happy to accept your life insurance application.
 Each insurer has its own unique set of underwriting guidelines when it comes to pre-existing medical conditions so you should speak to an independent specialist as they have the knowledge and expertise to ensure you approach the insurance company that will provide the best cover.
 We explain how to arrange your life insurance using a life insurance expert broker who will increase your chances of getting life insurance with depression.

 Which is the best life insurance company if I have depression, anxiety or mental illness?

 Every life insurance company has a slightly different underwriting stance so not every insurer will treat you the same.
 I have worked in the life insurance industry for over 20 years and have seen many examples where a person has been declined insurance with one insurer but has been offered cover elsewhere.

 The key is to understand which insurer is the best fit for your own personal circumstances and the best way to find that out is to speak to a life insurance specialist* who, having asked the right questions, will have the experience and knowledge to put you in touch with the best life insurance company based on your answers.